ThomasChia/UFC--Fight-Me-Bro/README.md

 ### So, What's Your Stance?

+Discovering Reach has an impact is all well and good, however, that doesn't really give us anything to work on ourselves, or any real direction in becoming the Ultimate Fighter.
+As much as I hate to admit it, my growing days are behind me.
+What we need is something more tangible.
+What stance to use.

+One of the first things that you learn in boxing is which stance you are going to fight in, [Orthodox](https://en.wikipedia.org/wiki/Orthodox_stance), with you left hand leading as your jab hand, or [Southpaw](https://en.wikipedia.org/wiki/Southpaw_stance), with your right hand leading as your jab hand.
+Generally this is decided by whichever is your dominant hand and leading with the other.
+However, recently there has been [debate](https://www.youtube.com/watch?v=96B8_Vfkxmw) over one simply being more effect than the other.
+This requires an inspection of the data.

+First, let's have a quick look at the overall results from different stances.
+Is there one clear winner that just always dominates?
+We will also be able to look at which stance is most popular.
+Given how this was determined in the past, we woudl expect Orthodox to be the most popular since most individuals are right handed.

 ~~~
 fig = plt.figure(figsize=(10,5))
 sns.countplot(data['Stance_F'], hue = data['Outcome'])
 ~~~
 ![Stance Differences](Images/UFC-stance-differences.png?raw=true "Stance Differences")

+Sweet, so Orthodox is most popular, as expected.
+There are also some fighters using a Switch stance, where they change between Orthodox and Southpaw during the fight, see [Klitschko vs. Tyson Fury](https://en.wikipedia.org/wiki/Wladimir_Klitschko_vs._Tyson_Fury) for a great example of this, and some using an Open Stance.
+Those using an Open Stance is incredibly low, so we will mostly be excluding them from any testing we perform later on.
+However, it looks like Southpaw and Switch stances are winning more than they are losing...definitely an area for further investigation.

+A nice starting place is to look at how each of the stances compares against each other.
+To do this, we will plot the wins (1) and losses (0) of each stance against all other stance in separate plots too see if any match up particularly well against any of the others.

 ~~~
 fig = plt.figure(figsize=(10,5))